varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   As you can see, the above input is quite extensive.
    The above output is a single cache hit, as processed by Varnish.
-If you are dealing with several thousand requests per second, it is impossible to review all that information.
+When you are dealing with several thousand requests per second you need filtering.

    The displayed data is categorized as follows: